lfesouza/data-analysis-projects/README.md

 # data-analysis-projects
-Personal data analysis and visualization projects using Python, SQL, and Power BI
+Personal data analysis and visualization projects using SQL, Power BI and Python!!